vc1492a/vidhop.tv/readme.md

 		- volume down

 ### Future Updates
-- video filters that will allow more control over content
 - info and support emails
 - privacy policy and terms of service
 - links to social media accounts